 When you use autoscaling, the instance group manager creates or terminates instances based on metrics you select, such as average CPU, load on the HTTP load balancer, instance custom metrics, or Cloud Pub/Sub queue size.

-With the computational platform configured, the next consideration is how to parse the media file.
-In some cases, some of the job will have to be customized and requires a lot of computing power.
-This solution, which focuses on the queueing architecture and not on the media processing, uses the Cloud Speech API to process some audio files synchronously.
+With the computational platform configured, your next consideration is how to parse the media file.
+In some cases, some of the job must be customized and requires a lot of computing power.
+This solution, which focuses on the queueing architecture and not on the media processing, uses Cloud Speech-to-Text to process some audio files synchronously.

-This will take enough time to keep a worker busy so the queue can grow but keep our tutorial simple enough to implement.
+This can take enough time to keep a worker busy so the queue can grow but keep the solution simple enough.

 Google Cloud Platform infrastructure

-The following diagram illustrates how to build a media-processing solution using Google Cloud Platform.
+The following diagram illustrates how to build a media-processing solution using Google Cloud Platform (GCP).